dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 -   If you selected to install OneDrive, you will see a OneDrive window during execution.

 -   If you selected to run System Clean Up, you will see the Disk Cleanup wizard during execution.
-This window may stay on the \"Windows Update Cleanup\" task for a few minutes while it cleans out older files in the Windows Side by Side
+This window may stay on the \"Windows Update Cleanup\" task for a few minutes while it cleans out older files in the Windows Side by Side.

     ![The Window for the WVD Image Preparation Script](images/WVHScript.png "The Window for the WVD Image Preparation Script")